jcpowermac/hanlon-wiki/slice-log.md

     D, [2012-05-01T11:18:54.751716 #18623] DEBUG -- ProjectRazor::Engine#mk_checkin: Node 000C29291C95 checkin accepted
     root@ubuntu-server:~#

-As you can see, this only gives us three matching lines from the logfile, in spite of the fact that we've increased the number of lines included in the tail part of the command from 10 to 500.
-This is because, in the second command we're tailing the last 500 lines of the logfile and then searching for matching lines in the result, whereas in the first command we filtered the entire logfile to find the lines that matched, then selected the last 10 lines from that filtered set (actually it's more complicated than that, but you can think of it that way...if you are curious, see the note, below, on how we efficiently tail this filtered set of lines).
+This returns only three matching lines from the logfile, in spite of the fact that the number of lines included in the tail part of the command increased from 10 to 500.
+This is because the second command tails the last 500 lines of the logfile and then searches those lines for matches, whereas the first command initially filters the entire logfile to find matches, then selected the last 10 lines from those matches (the process is actually a little more complicated, see the note below on how to efficiently tail this filtered set of lines).

-So, that shows all of the possibilities for the log slice, from viewing the entire log file (the default), to tailing the logfile, to filtering the logfile, to tailing the filtered logfile, to filtering the tailed logfile.
-All are possible using the *log* slice's CLI.

-### On efficiency in tailing a filtered logfile:
+### On Efficiency in Tailing a Filtered Logfile:

-It might seem at first glance, that the easiest way to perform this operation would be as we (simplistically) described it in our examples, above.
-Unfortunately, we have no assurance as to the size of the logfile in question (it could be quite large), so loading all of the matching lines into memory and then tailing the result of that set of lines really isn't a very efficient (or even reasonable) approach to this problem.
+At first glance it may seem that the easiest way to tail a filtered logfile would be as (simplistically) described in the examples above.
+However, there is no immediate way to know to the size of the logfile in question.
+If it is large, loading all of the matching lines into memory and then tailing the result of that set of lines is not a very efficient (or even reasonable) approach to this problem.

-Keeping that in mind, we adapted the method that we use to tail the logfile efficiently in order to get a tail of the lines that match a given filter specification.
-In the case of tailing the logfile, we actually don't read the entire file.
-Instead, we "seek" to the end of the file, then read the file backwards in chunks (4096 byte chunks on our case) and concatenate the chunks that are read together until the resulting (larger, typically) concatenated chunk of data has (at least) enough lines to satisfy the user's request.
-Once this many lines are found, we parse the result (converting the chunk that has been read into lines) and then grab the last NLINES lines from that chunk (returning it as an array to the caller, where it is printed out to the command line).
-This mechanism was actually quite easy to adapt to our use.
+Keeping that in mind, the method used to tail the logfile efficiently must be revised.
+Rather than read the entire file, we "seek" to the end of the file, then read the file backwards in chunks (in this case 4096 bytes) and concatenate the chunks that are read together until the resulting (larger, typically) concatenated chunk of data has (at least) enough lines to satisfy the user's request.
+Once this many lines are found, the result is parsed (converting the chunk that has been read into lines) and then tailed to return the last NLINES lines from that chunk (returning it as an array to the caller, where it is printed out to the command line).

-For the tail of the filtered log, we simply insert a filter operation in the middle of the process we just described.
-As is the case with the tail of the logfile, we start by seeking to the end of the file and reading backwards in chunks from the end of the file.
-Also, as was the case with tailing the logfile, we continue to concatentate the chunks we read together until we get enough lines to satisfy the user's request.
-Once we've read that many lines, we parse the resulting concatenated chunk of data (converting it into lines), and then apply our filter to the resulting array.
+For the tail of the filtered log, a filter operation is inserted into the middle of the process just described.
+As with the tail of the logfile, the process starts by seeking to the end of the file and then reading backwards in chunks.
+Similarly, the read chunks are concatenated until there are enough lines to satisfy the user's request.
+Once that many lines have been read, the resulting concatenated chunk of data is parsed (converting it into lines) The desired filter is then applied to the resulting array.
 The lines that match are "pre-pended" to a "matching_lines" array which will be returned to the caller.
-If the number of lines is still insufficient, we adjust how many lines we are still looking for and re-start the process of reading backwards through the logfile in chunks.
+If the number of lines is still insufficient, the number of lines desired is adusted and the process of reading backwards through the logfile in chunks starts again.

 This process stops when one of the following criteria are met:

-- we find enough matching lines to satisfy the user's request, **or**
+1. enough matching lines are found to satisfy the user's request, **or**
-- we find a chunk who's first line is prior to the defined time window (if any), **or**
+2. a chunk is found whose first line is prior to the defined time window (if any), **or**
-- we reach the start of the file
+3. the start of the file is reached

-In the second or third cases (where we find a chunk who's first line is outside of the defined time window or where we reach the start of the file), we continue to process the chunks that have been read (so far), and return whatever results we have (which may be fewer lines than were requested in the *tail* subcommand.
+In the second or third cases, the chunks that have been read (so far) continue to be processed, and then return whatever results exist (which may be fewer lines than were requested in the *tail* subcommand).

-Obviously, the worst-case scenario for this approach is if we have to read the entire file to find enough lines to satisfy the user's request (in that case, reading from the beginning might have been more efficient), but that's typically not the way that this command will be used, so we've chosen to make the process of filtering, then tailing the results to obtain a small number of matching lines more efficient.
-If the other case (tailing a lot of lines from the filtered result) is more to the user's liking, then just filtering the logfile and piping that output to the UNIX tail (or head) commands may make more sense.
+Obviously, the worst-case scenario for this approach is if the entire file needs to be read in order to find enough lines to satisfy the user's request.
+In that case, reading from the beginning might have been more efficient, but that's typically not the way this command will be used.
+Consequently, the process of filtering, then tailing the results to obtain a small number of matching lines has been made more efficient.
+If the other case (tailing a lot of lines from the filtered result) better suits the user's needs, then just filtering the logfile and piping that output to the UNIX tail (or head) commands may be more useful.